Renters’ Rights Act: Key changes for self-managing landlords after 27 December 2025

 With Parkers looking after your property, you benefit from organised documentation, monitored renewal dates, securely stored records, support with local council requests and guidance as legislation evolves.
 It removes the pressure of keeping everything in order yourself and ensures nothing essential is missed.

-The introduction of these enforcement powers marks an important moment for self-managing landlords.
-The 27 December 2025 enforcement stage is a key moment in the Renters’ Rights Act rollout.
-Preparing early ensures you enter into the new year organised and ready, ahead of the major tenancy reforms that follow in May 2026.
+The introduction of these enforcement powers marks a significant milestone for self-managing landlords.
+The 27 December 2025 enforcement stage remains a key moment in the Renters’ Rights Act 2025 rollout.
+Preparing now helps ensure you stay organised and ready, ahead of the major tenancy reforms arriving in May 2026.

-Speak to your local Parkers branch to make sure you have the right support in place before the changes begin.
+Speak to your local Parkers branch to make sure you have the right support in place now that the changes are in force.

 Stay in the loop